TejasUpadhyayy/Agentic-Dance-Party-Simulator/README.md

-# Artificial Dance Party Simulation
+# Agentic Dance Party Simulation

-Artificial Dance Party Simulation is an advanced multi-agent system that models emergent social behaviors in a dance party environment.
+This is an advanced multi-agent system that models emergent social behaviors in a dance party environment.
 The simulation demonstrates complex social dynamics, relationship formation, and trend propagation through autonomous agents that respond to music and interact with each other.

 ## Features